kean/Get/README.md

 ### Session Delegate

-`APIClient` provides an elegant high-level APIs, but also gives you _complete_ access to the underlying `URLSession` APIs.
+`APIClient` provides elegant high-level APIs, but also gives you _complete_ access to the underlying `URLSession` APIs.
 You can, as shown earlier, change the session configuration, but it doesn't stop there.
 You can also provide a custom `URLSessionDelegate` and implement only the methods you are interested in – `APIClient` will handle the rest.

 ```swift
 let client = APIClient(host: "api.github.com") {